r-near/near-kit-docs/src/in-depth/message-signing.md

 })
 ```

-The `signature` field is base58 encoded and includes the key type prefix (e.g. `ed25519:...`).
+The `signature` field is base64 encoded per the NEP-413 specification.
 Send it unchanged to your backend.

 ## 2. The Server (Backend)